c-anon/BALLS/README.md

 # BALLS
 animation for moving balls

-press '+' button to create a ball press '-'  button to destroy the ball press 'ss' to start/stop balls
+press '+' button to create a ball, press '-'  button to destroy the ball, press 'ss' to start/stop balls